java2509/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

+A multiple linear regression was ran using RStudio where it was determined

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

 Is the slope of the linear model considered to be zero?
 Why or why not?